Ebola Response Planning

 Travelers Returning from Ebola-Affected Regions

-Travelers who are returning from any of the affected countries and believe they were exposed to Ebola during their travels should seek guidance from their physician immediately upon their return.
+Travelers who are returning from the Democratic Republic of Congo and believe they were exposed to Ebola during their travels should seek guidance from their physician immediately upon their return.
 All returning travelers from the affected countries, regardless of their potential exposure to Ebola, should monitor their health for 21 days and seek immediate care if they develop fever to 100.4°F (38.0°C) or greater, especially if other symptoms are present such as headache, muscle pain, vomiting, diarrhea, abdominal pain or unexplained bleeding or bruising.

 CDC: How is Ebola transmitted? (infographic)